verlok/blog-11ty/content/blog/jake-archibald-in-the-loop-jsconf-asia-talk-transposed/index.md

 - Layout (L): this is creating a render tree, figuring out where everything is on the page and where it's positioned.
 - Paint (P): creating the actual pixel data, doing the actual painting.

-So, at some point the browser will say to the event loop: "hey, you know, we need to update what's on the screen" and the event loop's like "no problem, I'll get around to that next time I go around the event loop."
+So, at some point the browser will say to the event loop: "Hey, you know, we need to update what's on the screen" and the event loop's like "No problem, I'll get around to that next time I go around the event loop."

 ## An infinite loop with `while(true)`